johnxue2013/docs/doc/NIO_2.md

 		wc.close();
 	}

+	/**
+    * Channel copy method 1.
+This method copies data from the src
+    * channel and writes it to the dest channel until EOF on src.
+    * This implementation makes use of compact( ) on the temp buffer
+    * to pack down the data if the buffer wasn't fully drained.
+This
+    * may result in data copying, but minimizes system calls.
+It also
+    * requires a cleanup loop to make sure all the data gets sent.
+  */
 	private static void channelCopy1(ReadableByteChannel src, WritableByteChannel dest) throws IOException {
 		ByteBuffer buffer = ByteBuffer.allocateDirect(16 * 1024);
 		while (src.read(buffer) != -1) {